Veterinary Services

 Your canine friend should be routinely vaccinated against the following:

-A bacteria-based disease usually spread by infected water.
-It causes fever, lethargy, vomiting, bloody diarrhea and jaundice in your pet.
+Leptospirosis: This is a bacteria-based disease usually spread by infected water.
+It causes fever, lethargy, vomiting, bloody diarrhea, and jaundice in your pet.
 Severe infections can cause organ failure and death.
-It can be treated by antibiotics but the bacteria can be carried for months afterwards and their urine will remain a health hazard to both other animals and humans.
+It can be treated by antibiotics, but the bacteria can be carried for months afterward, and their urine will remain a health hazard to both other animals and humans.
 Leptospirosis in humans can be fatal.

-Spread by bodily fluid contact, there is no specific treatment and dogs with severe symptoms often die.
+Canine distemper virus: Spread by bodily fluid contact, there is no specific treatment, and dogs with severe symptoms often die.
 Those who survive commonly have neurological difficulties later in life.
-Symptoms include fever, coughing, diarrhea and vomiting.
+Symptoms include fever, coughing, diarrhea, and vomiting.

-Spread by contact with feces from infected dogs, it mainly affects puppies, but can also be seen in dogs that have not had regular booster vaccinations.
-Symptoms include vomiting and diarrhea and dehydration.
+Canine parvovirus: Spread by contact with feces from infected dogs, it mainly affects puppies but can also be seen in dogs that have not had regular booster vaccinations.
+Symptoms include vomiting, diarrhea, and dehydration.
 Without treatment, 80% of dogs with parvovirus will die.
 Treatment has an approximately 85% success rate.

-Infection is passed via bodily fluid contamination, and the virus can survive in the environment for prolonged periods.
-There are two types of the virus, a kennel cough type infection and a liver infection (hepatitis).
+Infectious canine hepatitis: Infection is passed via bodily fluid contamination, and the virus can survive in the environment for prolonged periods.
+There are two types of the virus: a kennel cough-type infection and a liver infection (hepatitis).
 Symptoms are almost identical to parvovirus.
 The symptoms can be treated rather than the main disease, but most dogs will survive.

-• If your dog is going to spending time in kennels they may also be vaccinated via the nostril against kennel cough, which is a combination of parainfluenza virus and bordetella bronchiseptica
+If your dog is going to spend time in kennels, they may also be vaccinated via the nostril against kennel cough, which is a combination of parainfluenza virus and bordetella bronchiseptica

 Cats